ekdms95/VirtualProtectHookBypass/README.md

 Bypass WinAPI Hook via Directly syscall

 How can Directly Syscall ?
--> copy function using assembly
+-> Just Copy Function via using assembly

 Just directly syscalling ZwProtectVirtualMemory instead of calling the export to syscall in ntdll.dll.

-call directly via using assembly.

 it can't not be hooked by anything except the kernel mode functions.